-Business travelers know that organization is key to making frequent flights and hotel stays better.
+Business travellers know that organisation is key to making frequent flights and hotel stays better.

 And it all starts with the suitcase.

 The TripActions team thinks of the suitcase as the ‘hardware’ in business travel preparation.
-It is the physical manifestation of the business travelers’ home on the go, and the case in which all the very personal items that make each business traveler unique go inside.
+It is the physical manifestation of the business travellers’ home on the go, and the case in which all the very personal items that make each business traveller unique go inside.

-As we wrote in the TripActions guide to packing for a business trip, “Pushing a rolling bag that glides is a luxury worth investing in, and business travelers never know when they will have to bring their bags to a client meeting.
-A person’s luggage is a small detail but worth looking sophisticated, or at least organized.”
+As we wrote in the TripActions guide to packing for a business trip, “Pushing a rolling bag that glides is a luxury worth investing in, and business travellers never know when they will have to bring their bags to a client meeting.
+A person’s luggage is a small detail but worth looking sophisticated, or at least organised.”

-The best suitcase for business travel not only allows the business traveler to easily organize all their belongings — it is also a guaranteed carry-on for flights and looks great for meetings that take place right before departure.
+The best suitcase for business travel not only allows the business traveller to easily organise all their belongings — it is also a guaranteed carry-on for flights and looks great for meetings that take place right before departure.

 The Rules and Regulations that Control Suitcase Choice

-Business travelers around the world agree that choosing a bag small enough to skip check-in and the wait at the baggage carousel is the best option for the standard short business trip.
+Business travellers around the world agree that choosing a bag small enough to skip check-in and the wait at the baggage carousel is the best option for the standard short business trip.

-With a carry-on bag, the business traveler can check in to their flight directly on the TripActions mobile app while still at home.
+With a carry-on bag, the business traveller can check in to their flight directly on the TripActions mobile app while still at home.
 They arrive at the airport, skip the check-in counter, and go directly to security.
-This can save significant time presenting business travelers who like to cut it close to boarding with a few extra minutes.
+This can save significant time presenting business travellers who like to cut it close to boarding with a few extra minutes.

-If the business traveler chooses the best suitcase for business travel, they’ll never have to worry if the bag is too large to carry on.
+If the business traveller chooses the best suitcase for business travel, they’ll never have to worry if the bag is too large to carry on.